-Now, a quick note on the text: we have restricted our list to four-string basses on the grounds that, as a beginner, you'll be focusing on the fundamentals.
+Now, a quick note on this guide: We’ve only featured four-string basses on the grounds that, as a beginner, you'll be focusing solely on the fundamentals.

 These basses are not just for beginners though.
 These are all great value, fun bass guitars.
 If you’re working to a tight budget or need a bass to track backings, or just want to expand your arsenal, then any of the basses on this list will see you right.

 If you’d like to read more expert buying advice, click the ‘buying advice’ button above.
 If you’d rather get straight to the products, keep scrolling.

 We love the Yamaha BB234 (opens in new tab).
 It’s classic Yamaha, affordable, features a cool design with excellent playability and quality tone.
 The P/J-style pickup configuration offers many flavors of low-end from a fuss-free passive setup of two independent volume controls and tone.
 For beginners, it’s a no-brainer, but players of all levels would enjoy it.

 There are arguably better basses in the beginner bracket than the Ibanez GSRM20 Mikro (opens in new tab), but none that are so well-suited to children, and none come in as cheap as this.
 The Mikro has a compact, lightweight build and a short 28.6” scale that makes it less intimidating for young players.
 The neck profile is just right and there are some deep tones on offer.